MuchMusic Brasil

 MuchMusic Brasil was a Brazilian cable television network and a Brazilian version of the Canadian music network MuchMusic.
-Launched in 2000, it had a hard time competing with MTV Brasil and in December 2001 the network ceased production, and went off the air.
+Launched in 2001 as a terrestrial network, it had a hard time competing with MTV Brasil and in December 2001 the network ceased production, and went off the air.

+Ahead of launching, MuchMusic negotiated with potential partners, to circumvent Brazilian licensing regulations that forbid foreign ownership of television stations.
+On the cards were Rádio Transatlântica, owner of TV Exclusiva (Curitiba) and CBI, channel 16 in São Paulo.
+Initially its lineup relayed that of the Latin American feed available on DirecTV, but would gradually introduce local content and presenters.

+The network launched on May 4, 2001 in Rio de Janeiro on UHF channels 44 and 49, with the channel schedule to launch in São Paulo by year-end 2001.

-MuchMusic is still available in several other South American countries, but as a Spanish focused format of MuchMusic Latin America.
+MuchMusic was later (until 2024) available in several other South American countries, but as a Spanish focused format of MuchMusic Latin America.
 There is no Portuguese programming on MuchMusic Latin America.